Stuart Nash: Early, professional, and personal life

-Born in Napier and educated at Napier Boys' High School, Nash holds master's degrees in Law, Forestry Science and Management from the University of Canterbury.
+Stuart Alexander Nash was born in August 1967 in Napier, to his parents, Jenny and Hal Nash.
+He is one of the three of four children.
+Nash grew up in Napier, and he was educated at Napier Boys' High School.
+Nash holds master's degrees in Law, Forestry Science, and Management from the University of Canterbury.
 Before moving back to his home town of Napier, he was the Director of Strategic Development at Auckland University of Technology.